-Faculty, staff, and students should wear gloves that effectively protect their hands from chemicals that may be absorbed, penetrate, or otherwise damage the skin.
-Consideration should also be given to abrasions, cuts, punctures, biological agents, bloodborne pathogens, and radioactive materials that may also cause a hazard to the wearer.
+Faculty, staff, and students must wear gloves that effectively protect their hands from chemicals that may be absorbed, penetrate, or otherwise damage the skin.
+Consideration must also be given to abrasions, cuts, punctures, biological agents, bloodborne pathogens, and radioactive materials that may also cause a hazard to the wearer.
 Protective lotions or creams are generally inadequate as an alternative to glove usage.
 Ultimately, all gloves are permeable and there is no ideal glove for all chemicals.
 Make sure you have the correct glove for the job by conducting a hazard assesment.

 A number of variables need to be evaluated when choosing suitable glove protection.
 Chemical exposure is the primary cause of hand dermatitis in the workplace.
 Some points to consider in selecting chemical gloves are: